An Intro into the World of Business Relationship Management, Part 2: An In-depth Look at a BRM

 - Identifies and analyzes new business initiatives (conducts cost-benefit analysis, develops business cases, etc.).

 - Helps evaluate and prioritize projects according to their ROI (Return on Investment) and maximized business value.

 - Stays up-to-date on industry trends (business & technical) and the competition in the effort to identify new opportunities or threats.

 Core capabilities and skills needed by the BRM

-To be an effective in the BRM role, there are a number of core capabilities and skills you need to have:
+To be effective in the BRM role, there are several core capabilities and skills you need to have: